Can A Cop Follow You Home? Know Your Rights!

 Public shaming is often an effective tactic when it comes to getting rid of a harasser on the streets.
 Ask the harasser to repeat themselves or loudly announce to any other passersby what they just said or did.

 Call or write to the relevant authorities to let them know that their employees are harassing people on the job and why that is unacceptable and something that should immediately be addressed.
 If fear for your safety prevents you from standing up to the harasser, let the captain or someone higher in the chain of command take the necessary action against them.
 Also, do not be afraid to use social media to tell your story.

 Don’t stay quiet.
 If you witness a sex crime or an incident of harassment, you can ask the individual being harassed if they want help and what they would like you to do.
 It will also help to let the harasser know that his or her actions are not condoned by others.

 What Is Considered Harassment By A Police Officer?

 Having a cop follow you home is legal, and it is vital that you remain calm if this happens to you.
 It might only be because you have done some traffic violation unknowingly, or something ordinary.
 Many times, it is also a routine check being performed by police officers to make sure individuals aren’t driving without a license.
 Cops also have to ensure that alcohol-related crimes are kept under control, for which they carry out routine checkups and schedule patrolling operations.
-However, you still need to be smart when it comes to interacting with a cop that followed you home.
+However, you still need to be smart when it comes to interacting with a cop who follows you home.
 This is so you can avoid getting into more trouble or getting hurt.

 So what is considered harassment by a police officer?

 This is the case if police officers misuse stop and search, carry out searches without a warrant, carry out surveillance on-premises or at home without lawful authority, or without reasonable suspicion or probable cause, or make threats against an individual.
 Sexual harassment may also be a factor in police harassment.

 Related Article: Are The Police Tracking Your Car?